The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks: The PC Algorithm

+follows a $t$-distribution with $(N - |S| - 2)$ degrees of freedom, so we can use an exact test instead of the normal approximation to the $z$-transform above.}

-In the Gaussian case, a partial correlation coefficient of zero characterizes conditional independence \citep{lauritzen1996}.
-This important result provides an efficient way of testing for conditional independencies, which can be easily implemented within the PC algorithm framework.
+In the Gaussian case, a partial correlation coefficient of zero characterizes conditional independence \citep{lauritzen1996}, leading to an efficient way of testing for conditional independencies, easy to implement within the PC algorithm framework.